 * Please note that Boredwalk does not cover the cost to mail back returns or refund original shipping costs (if there were any associated with the order).
 We can only offer free returns if there was an error on our part (e.g., the incorrect item shipped).
 Certain items are not eligible for return/exchange, please visit our return/exchange page for details.

 • I purchased a Boredwalk item and have decided I don't want it.
 May I return it?

-Yes, again, provided it is returned in unwashed/unworn/sellable condition within 30 days of when it was delivered, Boredwalk will issue a refund upon receipt of the item.
+Yes, again, provided was shipped within the US and it is returned in unwashed/unworn/sellable condition within 30 days of when it was delivered, Boredwalk will issue a refund upon receipt of the item.
 As mentioned above, Boredwalk does not cover the cost to mail back returned items or refund any original shipping costs.
 You can find our detailed return/exchange policy and instructions here.

 • I received my Boredwalk order and there's an issue with it (damage/defect, incorrect item.)

 That's terrible!
 We strive to make sure every order we ship out is free of errors or defects, but mistakes do occur from time to time (though very rarely.)
 We want you to be 100% happy with your order, and apologize for the oversight and/or mix-up and any inconvenience it has caused.
 Please contact us at email@example.com with your order number and let us know what the issue is and we will correct it immediately!